Tarunchikatipalli1/Glioma-Classification-and-Predictive-Modeling/README.md

    - Ensure the datasets are in the /data folder with paths correctly specified in report.Rmd.

 2. **Run the Analysis:**
-   - Open docs/report.Rmd in RStudio and click "Knit" to execute the full pipeline.
+   - Open glioma_classification.Rmd in RStudio and click "Knit" to execute the full pipeline.
    - Alternatively, use the command above to render the file.

 3. **Explore Results:**